kemball/karkadann/README.md

 * `.save()` Saves the assembly to the database.
 * `.delete()` Deletes the assembly from the database.
 (Handles the gbfile backup)
 * `.is_real()` Checks if the Assembly has been saved to the database, and if so, returns its id.
-* `.is_record()` Returns an iterator over the gbfile underneath.
+* `.record()` Returns an iterator of SeqRecords over the gbfile underneath.
-* `.save_record()` Helper function to generate portable filenames that aren't used yet for saving the genbank records.
+* `.save_record()` Helper function to generate portable filenames for saving the genbank records.
 You shouldn't need this at all.
 * `.contigs()` Returns a generator of contigs in this assembly.

 `Assembly.fetch(genome_id)` fetches a list of assemblies based on the genome_id.
 99% of the time there won't be more than one but the database supports that on purpose, so it doesn't make sense to ignore it here.
+This is pretty confusing but a fix would take a long time, so it'll have to be done later.

 ####`Contig(seq,assembly,accession)`
+Class methods:
 * `.get(db_id)` Fetches a Contig from the database by id.
+Returns the Contig object, like all .get()
+* `.get_many(db_ids)` Fetches many contigs.

+Object methods:
 * `.save()` Saves the Contig
 * `.delete()` Deletes the contig from the database. (handles genes correctly)
 * `.is_real()` Checks if the Contig has been saved to the database, and if so, returns its id.